The Moon's Highs and Lows

 Fig 5 is the farside again, but now rotated to clearly show the extent of one of the oldest, largest and deepest craters in the solar system - the South Pole-Aitken (SPA) basin - so named because it extends from the lunar South Pole (marked by a black triangle) to Aitken crater (star '9').
 Fig 6 is a profile of terrain height along the transect in Fig 5.
 This time nearly two-thirds of the landmass along the transect is lower than -4 km, and almost all of it is lower than -2 km.We'll discuss all the other stars and labels in Figs 1, 3 and 5 in subsequent sections.
 But here's the key for all the colour-coded relief in those figures.
 Elevation ranges are in meters.
 The datum, or 0 height reference is taken to be the Moon's mean radius of 1737.4 km - it's the lunar equivalent of sea-level:

-So, where would you expect to find the highest point on the Moon?
+Where would you expect to find the highest point on the Moon?
 Yep, in the farside highlands.
 The transect in Fig 3 actually passes through the highest point - Selenean Summit (marked by a blue circle) - and its elevation of 10.785 km makes it almost 2 km higher than Mount Everest, the highest point on Earth.
 There's actually at least a couple of thousand square kilometers of terrain higher than Everest in the white-coded region in which Selenean Summit is located.
 Besides this area, there's a handful of other particularly high spots in the highlands, listed in Table 1.
 More about these locations a little later.

 LocationReferenceCo-ordinatesElevation